Tour de Fleece: Three Tips at the Starting Line

 Unlike Spinzilla, which challenges you to spin a lot of yardage in an intense sprint, the Tour de Fleece is a long, leisurely walk with rest breaks.
 Look at it as a pause in your hot, hectic summer for dedicated enrichment of your spinning practice.
 (And think of “practice” in the mindfulness sense, not the competitive sport sense.)

 As you line up, keep these three things in mind.
-(You might find Abby Franquemont’s tips in my New Year’s Eve post helpful, too.)

 1. Stay Healthy

-If you plan to go for the yellow jersey by spinning every day the Tour rides, don’t give yourself carpal tunnel syndrome the first weekend.
+If you plan to go for the yellow jersey by spinning every day the Tour rides, don’t give yourself carpal tunnel syndrome the first week.
 In Spin Off Summer 2017, spinner and physical therapist Mary Egbert offers 10 exercises to strengthen your hands, arms, and shoulders.
 Start slow, don’t overdo it, and pay attention to your body (your most important spinning equipment).

 A Few of Mary Egbert’s Spinning Exercises